pprevos/r4h2o/manuscript/r4h2o_04_tidyverse.md

 c) Factor
 D) Character

 ?
-What is the median THM result in Swadlincote and Wakefield?
+What is the median THM result in Swadlincote or Wakefield?

 a) 0.125
 b) 0.051